"Once in A Blue Moon, Orion's Whisper, Gymnopédie No.1" Erik Satie / Taro

 Suicide is mostly very complex and psychiatry and clinical psychology are forever evolving in their understanding of this– like scientists with their stars.
 Most of my shrinks/therapists have however brought me great joy, fulfilment and balance, and it was an absolute pleasure to deal with them in the offices of ‘objectivity’.
 Much better than a foot massage, a facial or a prayer-.

-These are controlling, ignorant, biased and abusive.
+ignorant, biased and abusive.

 Self-deliverance defies any of this.
 I am exercising my right to die, my choice, my sacred decision.

 I am not ‘committing suicide’ or ‘taking my (own) life’.
 I am not ’murdering’